 Sourcing is the process of identifying, evaluating and selecting suppliers to provide raw materials and services.
 It is one of the first steps of supply chain management—the handling of the entire production flow of a good or service.
 Frequently used interchangeably with “procurement,” sourcing is a distinct supply chain process within the procurement department.
 Due to their interconnection, sourcing and procurement strategies typically share similar goals and metrics, including ethical considerations.

-Ethical sourcing is core to the concept of corporate social responsibility (CSR), or the idea that businesses should operate according to principles and policies that make a positive impact on society and the environment.
+Ethical sourcing is core to the corporate social responsibility (CSR) concept—the idea that businesses should operate according to principles and policies that make a positive impact on society and the environment.
 It’s also key to organizations who follow the “triple bottom line” framework, which suggests that business outcomes should not be measured by only the financial bottom line.
 Instead, they must also consider the well-being of people and the planet.

 Responsible sourcing is the process of considering the social, economic and environmental impacts of all sourcing activities and suppliers.
 Organizations that practice responsible sourcing take responsibility for what happens in the product lifecycle—from carbon emissions to workers’ rights.

-There is not yet a universal, codified set of standards for ethical sourcing; those practicing ethical sourcing may have a wide range of ethical considerations.
-There are, however, some legislative laws and policies that touch on ethical sourcing.
+There is not yet a universal, codified set of standards for ethical sourcing; those practicing ethical sourcing might have a wide range of ethical considerations.
+However, there are some legislative laws and policies that touch on ethical sourcing.
 For example, the UK Modern Slavery Act, the California Transparency in Supply Chains Act and National Action Plans (NAPs) on Business and Human Rights across several continents including South America, Europe, Africa and Asia.

-It’s important to note that suppliers or vendors can claim to be ethical in one regard (such as being organic, fair trade of cruelty-free certified) but may not be ethical across their entire operations and global supply chains.
+Although suppliers or vendors can claim to be ethical in one regard (such as being organic, fair trade of cruelty-free certified), they might not be ethical across their entire operations and global supply chains.

 In general, an unethical supplier or vendor is one that: